AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 5. Disaster recovery

 IT disasters happen, data can be deleted, and its recovery is not always possible.
 IoT cloud platforms, or cloud computing services in general, offer fast data recovery for all kinds of emergency situations, be it natural disasters, individual errors, or power outages.
-According to a study, 20% of cloud users recorded that their disaster recovery process was done in four hours or less, compared to 9% for no-cloud users.

 The main challenges of adopting an IoT cloud are as follows: